doctrine/orm/docs/en/reference/batch-processing.rst

 .. note::

-    Logger can have a serious memory and time impact on bulk treatments.
+    Having an SQL logger enabled when processing batches can have a serious impact on performance and resource usage.
-    Deactivating it can be a solution.
+    To avoid that you should disable it in the DBAL configuration:
 .. code-block:: php

     <?php